Pearls and Perils Annual Conference

 This year's Pearls & Perils Teaching Conference will be held on Friday, May 15 from 8 am – 2:30 pm on Central Campus.

 The Council for Teaching and Learning (CTL) invites faculty and staff to propose presentations, roundtables, and hands-on workshops for this year's Pearls & Perils Conference to be held on Friday, May 15 at Central Campus.
 Proposals should engage with this year's theme of global learning, reaching new populations, and inclusiveness.

 Pearls & Perils is an all-day conference that focuses on teaching and learning issues.
 Sponsored by the Council on Teaching & Learning, the conference reflects the council's commitment to recognizing and fostering excellence in teaching at Salem State University.

-This year’s conference will feature three distinct session types:
+This year’s conference will feature 3 distinct session types:

-Presentations (20 minutes): provide an introduction to a teaching technique or learning strategy.
-Presentations will be clustered by theme (three in each session).
+- Presentations (20 minutes): provide an introduction to a teaching technique or learning strategy.
+Presentations will be clustered by theme (3 in each session).

 - Roundtables (60 minutes): give facilitators a chance to quickly present background information on a topic and engage participants in a discussion similar to a focus group.

 - Hands-on Workshops (90 minutes): present a new technology or teaching technique and give participants at least 45 minutes of hands-on activity applying the tool/technique to their own teaching.

 Pleases submit your proposal by Monday, March 23, via https://www.surveymonkey.com/s/LD3PJHB.